michijs/michijs/README.md

 // Using attributes
 el.setAttribute('class', 'test')
 ```
-In this way the jsx syntax of MichiJS is more similar to html.
+In this way the jsx syntax of MichiJS is more similar to HTML.

 ## Lists
 There are 2 ways to create a list